nade786-maker/Html/README.md

 ## Scanner Purpose

-This project does not rely on the GitGuardian Secrets API, ensuring that no secrets are transmitted to GitGuardian or any third-party service.
-As a result, you maintain full control over your data.
-However, this may lead to a higher rate of false positives.
-Instead, this project relies on [HasMySecretLeaked](https://www.gitguardian.com/hasmysecretleaked).
+This project relies on [HasMySecretLeaked](https://www.gitguardian.com/hasmysecretleaked).
 To learn more about how this works, visit our [What happens under the hood](https://docs.gitguardian.com/ggshield-docs/reference/hmsl/overview#what-happens-under-the-hood) page.

 ## Requirements